Imanuelle-glitch/alx-low_level_programming/0x00-hello_world/README.md

-a script that generates assembly code that is compiles without assembling
+a script that performs all compilation procedures and creates an executable file